MOOCdb/MOOCdbDocs/docs/Translation software.rst

    This will extract the tracking log file into .json format, ready to be piped.

 #.
-Merge all the log files for a single course into one log file
+If there are multiple log files, merge all the log files for a single course into one log file

 #.
 Run JSON to relation code